Monel: Other

 Good resistance against corrosion by acids and oxygen makes Monel a good material for the chemical industry.
 Even corrosive fluorides can be handled within Monel apparatus; this was done in an extensive way in the enrichment of uranium in the Oak Ridge Gaseous Diffusion Plant.
 Here most of the larger-diameter tubing for the uranium hexafluoride was made from Monel.
 Regulators for reactive cylinder gases like hydrogen chloride form another example, where PTFE is not a suitable option when high delivery pressures are required.
 These will sometimes include a Monel manifold and taps prior to the regulator that allow the regulator to be flushed with a dry, inert gas after use to further protect the equipment.

 In the early 20th century, when steam power was widely used, Monel was advertised as being desirable for use in superheated steam systems.
 During the world wars, Monel was used for US military dog tags.

 Monel is often used for kitchen sinks and in the frames of eyeglasses.
 It has also been used for firebox stays in fire-tube boilers.

 Parts of the Clock of the Long Now, which is intended to run for 10,000 years, are made from Monel because of the corrosion resistance without the use of precious metals.

 Monel was used for much of the exposed metal used in the interior of the Bryn Athyn Cathedral in Pennsylvania, religious seat of the General Church of the New Jerusalem.
 This included large decorative screens, doorknobs, etc. Monel also has been used as roofing material in buildings such as the original Pennsylvania Station in New York City.

 The 1991–1996 Acura (Honda) NSX came with a key made of Monel.

 Oilfield applications include using Monel drill collars.
 Instruments which measure the Earth's magnetic field to obtain a direction are placed in a non-magnetic collar which isolates them from the magnetic pull of drilling tools located above and below the non-magnetic collars.
 Monel is now rarely used, usually replaced by non-magnetic stainless steels.

 Monel is also used as a protective binding material on the outside of western style stirrups.

 Monel is used by Arrow Fastener Co., Inc. for rustproof T50 staples.

 Monel has also been used in Kelvinator refrigerators.

 Monel was used in the Baby Alice Thumb Guard, a 1930s-era anti-thumb-sucking device.

 Monel is used in motion picture film processing.
 Monel staple splices are ideal for resisting corrosion from use in continuous-run photochemical tanks.

+Monel was latterly widely used to manufacture firebox stays in steam locomotive boilers.